pokt-network/terraform-elb-aion-pkt/README.md

+# NOTE:
+This repository has been deprecated, please visit the [Pocket Core repository for the latest on Pocket development.](https://github.com/pokt-network/pocket-core)

 ## Terraform ElasticBeanstalk with multi docker container stack for AION and Pocket

 This terraform project creates the following resources in `us-east-1` in your AWS account: